glotzerlab/signac-docs/docs/source/jobs.rst

 All values stored in :attr:`job.data` are returned as copies, except for arrays, which are accessed *by reference* and not automatically copied into memory.
 That is important to enable the storage of massive arrays that do not necessarily fit into memory.

-For fast and effient data access, NumPy slicing syntax may be used to access data.
+For fast and efficient data access, NumPy slicing syntax may be used to access data.
 Here are a few examples with outputs omitted:

 .. code-block:: python